-The authors would like to thank Hélène Esnault, Patrick Graf, Annette Huber-Klawitter, James McKernan, Wolfgang Soergel and Matthias Wendt for numerous discussions.
+The authors would like to thank Hélène Esnault, Carlo Gasbarri, Patrick Graf, Annette Huber-Klawitter, James McKernan, Wolfgang Soergel, and Matthias Wendt for numerous discussions.
 Chenyang Xu kindly answered our questions by e-mail.
 Angelo Vistoli and Jason Starr responded to Stefan Kebekus' questions on the MathOverflow web site.
 We are grateful to De-Qi Zhang for his interest in our work and for pointing us towards \cite{AmbroLCtrivial}.
+Moreover, we thank Jochen Heinloth for discussions concerning boundedness of flat sheaves and for providing references from \cite{MR1320603}.
 The authors are particularly grateful to Fritz Hörmann, who found a mistake in the first preprint version of this paper.
-Moreover, the authors would like to thank an anonymous referee for pointing out simplifications of the arguments in Section~\ref{sec:proof-case-where}.
+Finally, the authors would like to thank an anonymous referee for pointing out several simplifications in the proof of the main result.